Are you new to blogging or building your list? Do you have a list of subscribers, but you have never ever created your “welcome” email yet?!

 This is a GREAT way to show them that your content is AWESOME! 🙂

-When you share with your subscriber’s valuable information, they will most likely stay on your list and they will wait every week for your emails!
+When you share with your subscriber’s valuable information, they will most likely stay on your list, and they will wait every week for your emails!
 Yep!
 That should be your main goal! 😉

-In case something went wrong with your settings or the internet, you should include a link to the freebie they subscribed for in your “welcome” email.
+If something went wrong with your settings or the internet, you should include a link to the freebie they subscribed for in your “welcome” email.
 (Yes, it might be that your subscriber got the freebie already because nothing went wrong..but we want to be on the safe side here).